IndraGonz/nfds-tutorial/README.md

 ### Assembly with [Unicycler](https://github.com/rrwick/Unicycler?tab=readme-ov-file#quick-usage)

 Assemblies are one of the most computationally intensive steps in the pipeline.
 Thus, they are usually run in high performance computing clusters.
 It generally requires a fair bit of memory, and the program will fail if it runs out of memory.
 Thus, I recommend submitting this command as a job in your favorite high performance computer cluster.
-In the [scripts](/scripts) folder I have included a bash script named 'run_unicycler_nfds_example.sh' that runs unicycler for the one sample we are using as an example.
+In the [scripts](/scripts) folder I have included a bash script named `run_unicycler_nfds_example.sh` that runs unicycler for the one sample we are using as an example.
 This script is formatted specifically for the [FasRC](https://www.rc.fas.harvard.edu/) cluster at Harvard University, so make sure to update the format/paths/etc. It is just meant to serve as an example.

 The bash script mentioned above allocated 36 GB of memory across 16 cores.
 This might be overkill for a single sample, but it did run.
 Of course if you are running multiple samples make sure to allocate memory appropiately.
 Using that script, the assembly took 12 minutes and 32 seconds to run.

 You can also run it from the command line directly, if you've allocated enough memory.
 Below is an example of how to do that.

-Unicycler is a bit sensitive to package versions, so we create and activate a different environment from the 'unicycler.yml' file:
+Unicycler is a bit sensitive to package versions, so we create and activate a different environment from the `unicycler.yml` file:

 ```bash
 conda env create --file unicycler.yml